StickyTheStick12/TrainSim/readme.md

 ### Switch
 - Receives updates from the SCADA server to change to specific tracks.
 - Includes functionality to query its status when a train arrives.
-- Adjusts the train route based on the actual switch status if it differs from expectations.
+- The simulation will change which track the train is going to if the recieved switch status differs from the expected.

 ## Communication Protocols (Operator-HMI-SCADA-PLCs)